Nikola Hristić

-Nikola Hristić (Sremska Mitrovica, 10 August 1818 – Belgrade, 26 November 1911) was a Serbian politician who served as Prime Minister of Serbia for four terms.
+Nikola Hristić (10 August 1818 – 26 November 1911) was a Serbian politician who served as Prime Minister of Serbia for four terms.

 Biography

 Hristić was born and educated in Sremska Mitrovica.
 In 1840 he came to live and work in Belgrade, where he joined the Civil Service as a clerk in the Judiciary.
 Later he became head of the Serbian gendarmerie.
 Mihailo Obrenović made him Minister of Internal Affairs in 1860.
 On 15 June 1862 Hristić was a witness to what began as a skirmish but developed into a major conflict between the Serbian Gendarmerie and Turkish troops at Belgrade.
 The incident at Čukur Fountain (Čukur česma) began when a boy with a jug was shot and killed by a Turkish soldier which resulted in the bombardment of the Serbian capital by Turkish artillery ensconced in the Kalemegdan fortress.
 In his memoirs, Hristić wrote vividly of the extraordinary events that followed in which he played no small role in that affair.
 Serbia's de facto independence ensued in 1867, following the expulsion of all Ottoman troops from the country.
 Hristić was named president of the new Principality of Serbia until Mihailo's assassination in 1868.
 On that tragic day, Hristić ordered the arrest of the assassins, had them tried, convicted and shot before a firing squad.
 He was totally and completely loyal to Mihailo Obrenović.
 He re-organized the police force throughout the country, checked liberal opposition, eradicated brigandage, and was firmly in control of the municipalities.